Abregud/Arbitrum-Opensource-Sniping-Bot/README.md

   OPTION 2 for Linux, Windows and Mac users that want to run the opensourced code:

-1. Download python3.7.2+ for your PC from python org, extract the ABI and themes zip into the folder with the bot
+1. Download python3.7.2+ for your PC from python org

 2. Open terminal in the bot folder and type